for-l00p/meetup_rsvp_prediction/README.md

 #### Target

 The yes-RSVP count for events ranged from 0 to 592 with an average of 13 and a median of 4.
 There were a small number of outliers -  283 events with 0 yes-RSVPs and 351 events with yes-RSVPs > 100.
-The total number of outliers in the dataset amounted to just a small portion so I retained all values since they would likely have a negligible effect on the models.
+Because the total number of outliers in the dataset amounted to just a small portion, I retained those values since they would likely have a negligible effect on model performance.

 <p align='center'>
  <img width="500" alt="target" height="250" src="images/target_info.png">